-Similarly, a meta-analysis of six trials reporting the differences in change in ADAS-Cog scores between those taking part in a cognitive-focused intervention versus control conditions found a lack of an association with cognitive improvement at 3 to 12 months followup (MD, -0.66 [95% CI, -1.60to 0.29]; k=8; n=842; I^2 =0%) (Figure 16).
+Similarly, a meta-analysis of six trials reporting the differences in change in ADAS-Cog scores between those taking part in a cognitive-focused intervention vs. control conditions found a lack of an association with cognitive improvement at 3 to 12 months followup (MD, -0.66 [95% CI, -1.60 to 0.29]; k=8; n=842; $I^2$ =0%) (Figure 16).
 The absolute change from baseline in ADAS-Cog scores varied across studies from an improvement of 1.5 points to a drop of 4.9 points in the intervention groups and an improvement of 1.0 points to a decline of 5.6 in the control groups.
 Again, wide confidence intervals within and between studies reflect clinical uncertainty regarding the magnitude of the effects seen.

-Four trials that reported a measure of global cognitive function were not included in either meta-analysis due to data reporting limitations^{265, 275} or because they reported a measure other than the ADAS-Cog or MMSE.^{270, 276} None of these trials reported a statistically significant effect of cognitive-focused interventions on global function at 3 to 24 months followup, but the direction of effects was consistent with the meta-analyzed trials.
+Four trials that reported a measure of global cognitive function were not included in either metaanalysis due to data reporting limitations or because they reported a measure other than the ADAS-Cog or MMSE.
+None of these trials reported a statistically significant effect of cognitive-focused interventions on global function at 3 to 24 months followup, but the direction of effects was consistent with the meta-analyzed trials.
 There was no evidence that the effect of the intervention was modified based on study quality (good-fair vs. fair), population (dementia vs. MCI), the duration of the intervention, whether the intervention included group sessions or not, or the control group (sham activities vs. other).
-In the few trials that reported longer-term effects (at greater than 12 months followup),^{275, 276, 278} consistent between-group effects were seen over time, with cognitive function declining in both intervention and control group participants.
+In the few trials that reported longer-term effects (at greater than 12 months followup),277, 278, 280 consistent between-group effects were seen over time, with cognitive function declining in both intervention and control group participants.

-Eight trials reported results related to measures of specific domains of cognitive function without reporting a measure of global cognitive function. ^{262, 264, 267, 268, 281, 285, 286, 289} In general, there was not a consistent benefit of cognitive-focused activities across measures of attention, executive function, language, and memory compared with control conditions.
+Eight trials reported results related to measures of specific domains of cognitive function without reporting a measure of global cognitive function.264, 266, 269, 270, 283, 287, 288, 291 In general, there was not a consistent benefit of cognitive-focused activities across measures of attention, executive function, language, and memory compared with control conditions.
 In some cases, mixed effects were found within trials, with some domain-specific measures showing beneficial effects and other measures of the same domain finding no effect.
 Even within trials that reported both global cognitive function and domain-specific measures, results were inconsistent.

 Physical function.
-Fifteen of the 28 trials reported physical function outcomes (ADL and/or IADL outcomes) with only 3 finding small but statistically significant improvements in measures of ADLs or IADLs among people with MCI or dementia at 5 to 12 months followup. ^{263, 280, 285} The remaining trials showed very little change over time for both intervention and control participants or small and relatively equal decline in measures of physical function over time.
+Fifteen of the 28 trials reported physical function outcomes (ADL and/or IADL outcomes), with only three finding small but statistically significant improvements in measures of ADLs or IADLs among persons with MCI or dementia at 5 to 12 months followup.265, 282, 287 The remaining trials showed very little change over time for both intervention and control participants or small and relatively equal decline in measures of physical function over time.

-Quality of life.
-Only 3 of the 12 studies that reported QOL outcomes reported small but statistically significant differences between cognitive-focused interventions and controls. ^{274, 276, 279} Only one of these studies also found significant benefit of cognitive training on global cognitive function; the other two trials found no other benefits of the interventions.
+QOL.
+Only three of the 12 studies that reported QOL outcomes reported small but statistically significant differences between cognitive-focused interventions and controls.276, 278, 281 Only one of these studies also found significant benefit of cognitive training on global cognitive function; the other two trials found no other benefits of the interventions.